hilch/brwatch/README.md

 # PVI
 brwatch needs [PVI](https://www.br-automation.com/en/downloads/#categories=Software/Automation+NET%2FPVI) to run.

 Beware: if you do not own a PVI license **1TG0500.02** PVI will run for two hours only.
-After this period one must restart it.
-So do not blame brwatch for it :-)
+After this period brwatch will stop working and PVI-Manager must be stopped and restarted again.
+So, do not blame brwatch for that and contact your local B&R office instead.

 # Development
 ## Compiler